John Hallam

-John William Francis Hallam (28 October 1941 – 14 November 2006) was a British character actor, who frequently played hard men or military types.
+John William Francis Hallam (28 October 1941 – 14 November 2006) was a character actor from Northern Ireland, who frequently played hard men or military types.

 Early life

-John Hallam was born, the son of a superintendent at London Docklands, in 1941 in Lisburn, County Antrim, after the family were evacuated to Northern Ireland during the Second World War.
+John Hallam was born, the son of a superintendent at the Port of London, in 1941 in Lisburn, County Antrim, after the family were evacuated to Northern Ireland during the Second World War.
 On returning to England, he boarded at St Albans School, before starting his working life in a London bank.
 Despite having a talent for mathematics, he said he was sacked for getting the figures right without being able to explain how he did so.
 As a result, he ended up selling deckchairs on the South Coast, where he eventually found acting work in repertory theatre.

 Career

 Stage

 After training at RADA (1962–64), Hallam began acting with Laurence Olivier's embryonic National Theatre Company, playing the Stage Door Keeper in Trelawny of the 'Wells' (Old Vic Theatre, 1965).
 He was seen performing on television for the first time in 1967, in the small role of a watchman when the BBC screened the director Franco Zeffirelli's National Theatre production of Much Ado About Nothing (Old Vic).

 Stage roles became infrequent when an unending flow of film and television work followed.